nguyendhst/HK231-Specialized-Project/README.md

 ## Project Overview

 This project is a low-code platform for promotion campaign automation.
-It is a web application that allows users (*e.g marketing team*) to create and manage promotion campaigns.
+It includes a web application GUI that allows users (*e.g marketing team*) to create and manage promotion campaigns.
 This platform will be designed as a **microservice** to integrate seamlessly with various products and platforms, accommodate dynamic business needs, and improve user experience while ensuring efficient operational cost, data security, and flexible deployment options.

 The project is developed as part of the **CO4029 Sem 231 - Specialized Project** module at the Ho Chi Minh City University of Technology.